 If you’ve been following my blog for a while, you know by now how much my family and I enjoy Lake Tahoe.
 And by the whole family, I mean the WHOLE family; Lola included.
 It’s home to our beloved Tahoe-A-Frame and so many memories as a family.
 I love taking Lola to Lake Tahoe because there are so many pet friendly things to do!
 So when Harrison, Kevin, and our soon to be little one decide to go down to the lake, we can be whole as a family with Lola.
 You’d be amazed how many places are dog friendly.
 From restaurants to parks to activities, there’s plenty to dip your toes (and paws) in.
 First, let’s take a look at everything you can do to let all your dog’s pent up energy loose.
-Keep reading for all the deets on dog friendly beaches, parks, and activities in Lake Tahoe!
+Keep reading for all the deets on things to do with dogs in Lake Tahoe!

 Hurricane Bay Beach is located on Lake Tahoe’s West Shore where local homeowners moor their boats in this beautiful bay.
 It’s easy to spot and parking made simple since the road skirts along the shoreline with parking spots right off the main road.
 This makes this beach an ideal “quick stop” to take a dip in the lake, exercise your dog, enjoy the sunset or picnic without having to haul all your beach items to far to the shore.